Hierarchical cell identities emerge from animal gene regulatory mechanisms: Results

-\emph{Annealing.} The modulation of $w_i$ has opposite effects on progenitor identity and on the basin of attraction of $\Xi_i$.
+The modulation of $w_i$ thus controls both progenitor identity and the basin of attraction of $\Xi_i$.
 While the basin of attraction of $\Xi_i$ increases with $w_i$, that is, $\Xi_i$ is attractive from a wider range of states, the identities of progenitors associated with $\Xi_i$ become more similar to $\Xi_i$.
-At an extreme, for sufficiently large $w_i$, the basin of attraction of $\Xi_i$ encompasses all of the convex hull spanned by $\Xi$, while the progenitors are all identical to $\Xi_i$.
 Thus, modulation of $w_i$ changes the likelihood that a progenitor of $\Xi_i$ will be within its basin of attraction.

-Self-similarity allows us to extend this observation in a hierarchical manner.
-Starting from a sufficiently large $\beta$ where $\Xi_i$ is a stable fixed point and decreasing $\beta$, the pattern $\Xi_i$ may coarsen into various progenitors, which, as $\beta$ decreases further, may themselves coarsen into other progenitors, until, ultimately, all patterns coarsen into $\textbf{x}=\Xi^T \text{softmax}(\textbf{w})$.
-Consider, for example, an initial coarsening of $\Xi_i$ to $\Xi_{\mathcal{L}_1}^*$ followed by a coarsening into $\Xi_{\mathcal{L}_2}^*$ (we therefore have that $i\in \mathcal{L}_1, \mathcal{L}_1\subset\mathcal{L}_2$).
-An increase in $w_i$ leads to an increase in the basins of attractions of all progenitor patterns, due to an increase in their associated weights, and increases their similarity compared with competing patterns that do not incorporate $\Xi_i$.
-Thus, an increase in $w_i$ increases the likelihood that decoarsening (increasing $\beta$) will proceed through $\Xi_i$-associated progenitors.
+Our analysis similarly extends to progenitor states, as an increase in $w_i$ leads to an increase in the basins of attractions of all progenitor patterns, due to an increase in their associated weights, and increases their similarity compared with competing patterns that do not incorporate $\Xi_i$.

 The observation on how $\textbf{w}$ controls progenitor identity and basins of attraction suggests that an annealing mechanism, whereby $\beta$ is decreased, and then slowly increased, can be used to transition between attractor states (Figure~\ref{fig:annealing}).
-Namely, modulation of $\textbf{w}$ can control the end states of the annealing process.
+Namely, modulation of $\textbf{w}$, such as by signalling, can control the end states of the annealing process.
 In the presence of noise or variability in parameters, an increase in $w_i$ can increase the \emph{rate} at which pattern $\Xi_i$ is formed.
-A feedback controller that adjusts $w_i$ according to the production rate of different patterns can thus allow control over the fraction of patterns produced.
+A feedback controller that adjusts $w_i$ according to the production rate of different patterns can therefore control the fractions of patterns produced.